Delaware Lemon Law: Your Complete Legal Guide

 - The manufacturer must accept return of the defective automobile

-- The manufacturer must reimburse the consumer for incidental costs
+- The manufacturer must reimburse the consumer for all incidental costs

 - Incidental costs include dealer preparation fees, registration transfer fees, sales taxes, and other charges incurred due to the replacement